kksgandhi/personal_site/readings.md

 Important read next
 -------------------

- - Stasis and Stillness Rainforest Scully-Blaker

 Pure Philosophy
 ---------------

 Philosophical Games
 -------------------

+ - Ethics and Game Design Schrier (exists)
  - Boyan Grizzard Massively Moral Game: Mass effect to study the influence of moral intuitions on adherence to hero or antihero play styles

 Benefits of Games